ChrisDuffley/stationPlaylist/readme.md

 ## Columns Explorer

 By pressing Control+NVDA+1 through 0, you can obtain contents of specific columns.
 By default, these are first ten columns for a track item (in Studio: artist, title, duration, intro, outro, category, year, album, genre, mood).
 For playlist editor in Creator and Remote VT client, column data depends on column order as shown on screen.
 In Studio, Creator's main track list, and Track Tool, column slots are preset regardless of column order on screen and can be configured from add-on settings dialog under columns explorer category.

+## Track column announcement

+You can ask NVDA to announce track columns found in Studio's playlist viewer in the order it appears on screen or using a custom order and/or exclude certain columns.
+Press NVDA+V to toggle this behavior while focused on a track in Studio's playlist viewer.
+To customize column inclusion and order, from column announcement settings panel in add-on settings, uncheck "Announce columns in the order shown on screen" and then customize included columns and/or column order.

 ## Playlist snapshots